GitHub Actions

 Deploy

-In the deploy step, I need to pass some args, some need to be set at the end without carriage return otherwise it’s failing.
+In the deploy step, I need to pass some args.
+Some need to be set at the end without a carriage return, otherwise it fails.

 1